Pekin Community School District: Athletics

+For American Football, the Panthers compete in Iowa Class A District 6 (As of 2025).

 Student body

 In early 1991 the district had about 576 students.
 Early that year 32 children who lived in the boundaries of the Hedrick school district attended school in the Pekin school district, prior to the absorbing of much of the Hedrick district.

+Notable alumni

+Keaton Winn, pitcher for the San Francisco Giants.